How To: Balance a Wobbly Ceiling Fan

 STEP 1: Clean all dust from the fan blades.

-Banish dust, perhaps the most common cause of a wonky ceiling fan.
+Banish dust, perhaps the most common cause of a wobbly ceiling fan.
 You’ve got an excuse—it’s easy to forget to look up when cleaning—but neglect can cause big-time buildup.
 Dust settles unevenly on the blades, making some heavier than others and throwing the entire enterprise off-balance.
 It’s likely that you’ll need more than a swipe of a feather duster at this point, especially if dust has hardened.
-So, with the fan off and the blades completely still, climb the ladder and take a damp rag, towel, or pillowcase to both sides of each blade.
+So, with the fan off and the blades completely still, climb the ladder and take a damp rag, towel, or pillowcase to clean both sides of each blade.
 Then dry with a fresh rag and give the fan a spin to see if the problem’s been solved.

 Still got the shakes?
 The next most likely culprit is a loose screw at the base, where the blades meet the flywheel.
 Climb back on the ladder and give each screw a clockwise turn with your screwdriver.
 If you tighten any loose ones, you may have done the trick.
 Get down from the ladder and flip the switch to see.
 If so, remember to check the screws every few months to avoid a recurring issue.
 If not, proceed to the next step.